All Episodes

 Why not the same kind of treatment with Bill Clinton?

-Look, I understand, I know the answers to these questions.
+I know the answers to these questions.

-Well, Bill Clinton's a popular Democrat, and he ran roses and rings around conservatives and beat Republicans, so he can do anything he wants.
+Well, Bill Clinton's a popular Democrat, and he ran roses and rings around conservatives and beat Republicans so he can do anything he wants.

-He's such a big stud, big hero, he beats Republicans.
+He's such a big, stud, big hero.

-That's all we care about.
+It's all we care about.

 He can do anything to anybody he wants.